-The public comment period for the Draft DVRPC FY2024 TIP for New Jersey opens on Monday, July 17, 2023, at 5:00 PM (local time) and extends through Friday, August 18, 2023, at 5:00 PM (local time).
-This comment period also serves as an opportunity for the public to review and comment on the Draft Statewide TIP (STIP) for NJDOT and NJ TRANSIT.
-DVRPC invites interested members of the public to attend either or both an in-person meeting or the online public meeting.
-These meetings are held at different times, providing two opportunities to learn about the Draft TIP and Draft STIP and to submit any written comment about these draft documents.
-These will be held on the following dates and times:
+The public comment period for the Draft DVRPC FY2024 TIP for New Jersey opened on Monday, July 17, 2023, at 5:00 PM (local time) and extended through Friday, August 18, 2023, at 5:00 PM (local time).
+This comment period also served as an opportunity for the public to review and comment on the Draft Statewide TIP (STIP) for NJDOT and NJ TRANSIT.
+DVRPC invited interested members of the public to attend either or both an in-person meeting or the online public meeting.
+These meetings were held at different times, providing two opportunities to learn about the Draft TIP and Draft STIP and to submit written comments about these draft documents.
+These were held on the following dates and times: